namecheap/ssl-whmcs/README.md

 ![Customizing TechnicalContacts](http://files.namecheap.com/images/googlecode/Customizing-TechnicalContacts.png)

 Note: Our ability to provide support to customers who use custom Technical Contact Fields is limited.
-In case custom technical contact details are used, we cannot perform reissues, resending of approver email/ certificate, or cancellation/revocation of GeoTrust and VeriSign SSL Certificates.
-However, since you possess control over technical contact, you can access GeoTrust/VeriSign Live Account and perform these required actions yourself.
+In case custom technical contact details are used, we cannot perform reissues, resending of approver email/ certificate, or cancellation/revocation of GeoTrust and Symantec SSL Certificates.
+However, since you possess control over technical contact, you can access GeoTrust/Symantec Live Account and perform these required actions yourself.

 For control of GeoTrust SSLs, please visit: https://products.geotrust.com/orders/orderinformation/authentication.do

+For control of Thawte SSLs, please visit: https://products.thawte.com/orders/orderinformation/authentication.do

-For control of VeriSign SSLs, please visit: https://products.verisign.com/orders/orderinformation/authentication.do
+For control of Symantec SSLs, please visit: https://products.verisign.com/orders/orderinformation/authentication.do

 ##### Order Process